colab-coop/bylaws/ARTICLE-1.markdown

 (b) Qualifications

-Any person legally allowed to work CoLab may become a Member of this cooperative if the applicant meets the following qualifications, as determined in the sole discretion of the Members:
+Any person legally allowed to work CoLab, including Future Members and Friends of CoLab, may become a Member of this cooperative if the applicant meets the following qualifications, as determined in the sole discretion of the Members:

 1. Expressed interest in being a Member.

-2. Have worked with CoLab for at least 12 months and has logged at least 600 hours of work in that time and has logged at least 300 hours in the prior 6 months.
+2. Has worked with CoLab for at least 12 months, has logged at least 600 hours of work in that time, and has logged at least 300 hours in the prior 6 months.

-3. Have attended at least one Board Meeting as an observer
+3. Has attended at least one Board Meeting as an observer

-4. Have completed the following orientations / trainings: Worker Cooperative Principles, CoLab Business Development Process, CoLab Governance, and CoLab Communications Standards, including conflict resolution and collaboration.
+4. Has completed the following orientations / trainings: Worker Cooperative Principles, CoLab Business Development Process, CoLab Governance, and CoLab Communications Standards, including conflict resolution and collaboration.

-5. Have read the current CoLab Mission Statement and Values and agreed to them in an email to the Membership Circle
+5. Has read the current CoLab Mission Statement and Values and agreed to them in an email to the Membership Circle

 The Members may choose to ignore or waive any or all of the criteria stated above, upon consensus.

 (c) Acceptance of Members

 The Membership Circle shall review expressions of interest, arrange for required trainings, and once criteria stated above are fulfilled, shall give an offer of Membership to the candidate.

 ### Section 1.4 Transfers Prohibited